YichaoOU/easy_prime/docs/content/AWS.rst

 	chr11	22647331	FIG3C_FANCF_7AC_PE3B	T	G
 	chr19	10244324	EDFIG5B_DNMT1_dPAM	G	T

-The ``VCF`` tab is used for single target mutation and the ``VCF batch`` tab is used for any number of target mutations (prefer less than 100 mutations).
+The ``VCF`` tab is used for single target mutation and the ``VCF batch`` tab is used for any number of target mutations (prefer less than 10 mutations).
+The server prohibits output file size > 50M.
 If you want to design pegRNAs for large number of mutations, please download the command line program.

 Note that this format is a tsv format, please do not confuse the program with space or comma.
 You can first create the input in excel and then copy and paste it to the text box.